shane0/buddhism/docs/glossary.md

 ## Anuttara-samyak-sambodhi

+- unsurpassed complete enlightenment

 > Anuttara-samyak-sambodhi (Skt.)
 >> 1 # 3 BE#E#|.
-Anuttara means unsurpassed; samyak-sambodhi means right and comprehen- sive understanding, specifically, complete enlightenment.
+Anuttara means unsurpassed; samyak-sambodhi means right and comprehensive understanding, specifically, complete enlightenment.
 Anuttara- samyak-sambodhi or unsurpassed complete enlightenment is the state of a buddha.

 ## Sentient beings